timkmecl/chatgpt-vscode/README.md

 ## Common issues

 - *ERROR 403 forbidden*: Make sure you exactly followed [these instruction on obtaining the tokens](#obtaining-the-three-tokens).
 If you still get this error, check wheteher your node version is >= 18.
-Otherwise check [this list](#update-december-12-2022) for other potential issues caused by OpenAI's use of CloudFlare. *Some users still seem to have issues with this even when following the instructions (see [here](https://github.com/mpociot/chatgpt-vscode/issues/15)), so if you have any ideas on how to fix this, please let me know.*
+Otherwise check [this list](#update-december-12-2022) for other potential issues caused by OpenAI's use of CloudFlare. **If you're using Chrome to obtain the tokens, try using a different browser** (e.g. Brave), as it seems like using Chrome is often the cause of the issues. *Some users still seem to have issues with this even when following the instructions (see [here](https://github.com/mpociot/chatgpt-vscode/issues/15) and [here for potential causes](https://github.com/timkmecl/chatgpt-vscode/issues/4#issuecomment-1350562961))*
 - *ERROR 429 too many requests*: This can be solved by using `ctrl+shift+p` and selecting `ChatGPT: Reset Conversation` (but it will also delete the current conversation context).
 It can be caused by sending requests too quickly, but also when the previous request timeouted.
 If it keeps happening try increasing the timeout in the extension settings. *Also it looks like OpenAI now sends a timeout after about a minute which also causes this when it happens (see [this](https://github.com/transitive-bullshit/chatgpt-api/issues/111)), I am currently trying to find a way to fix this.*

 ---